By guest blogger Ronni Klein. Ronni shows us how using Canva for your business can help you create engaging one-of-a-kind content.

-In the world of social marketing, small business, and crafting (hey, shout out to my crafty people!), it’s likely you’ve heard the term “Canva,” even if just in passing.
+In the world of social marketing, small business, and crafting (hey, shout out to my crafty people!), you’ve likely heard the term “Canva,” even if just in passing.
 It’s possible you also think someone pronounced the word “canvas.”
 However, Canva is basically like a blank canvas.
 Open it, and you dive into a world of creative possibilities.
 While I won’t discuss the ins and outs and the “how to” of Canva in this post, I do want to talk about using Canva for your business.

 What I Use Canva For

 Canva was introduced to me after I had been using another web-based graphic design program.
 I wanted to make my crochet patterns look a lot prettier than just a white PDF.
-I like design, what can I say?
+I like to design, what can I say?
 The idea of crochet pattern templates had just started forming in my head as well.
 The program I was using at the time just wasn’t cut out for what I wanted to be able to do.

 Back to the point, since I started using Canva, I’ve created so many things for my business using it: